When the thermometer gets hotter, hospital emergency rooms brace themselves...

 * 43% of Americans report having a difficult time covering medical expenses – even with medical insurance.

 There is a way to protect yourself and stay on a budget.
-Accident and Sick pay policies pay money directly to you, to help with those sudden unexpected expenses that always happen with injury and illness.
+Accident Insurance pay money directly to you, to help with those sudden unexpected expenses.